MD2B - Myeloproliferative Disorders

 Chronic Myelocytic Leukemia (CML)

-Characterized by severe granulocytosis (with higher than average proportion of immature cells), anemia, thrombocytosis and splenomegaly.
+Characterized by severe granulocytosis (with higher-than-average proportion of immature cells), anemia, thrombocytosis, and splenomegaly.

 Epidemiology, Etiology and Pathogenesis [1]

-• Incidence is 1.6/100,000 population, occurs predominantly in the middle-aged, and is slightly more common in males (1.4 to 1)
+• Occurs predominantly in the middle-aged and is slightly more common in males (1.4 to 1).

 • Associated with ionizing radiation exposure.

-• Progenitor cell involved gives rise to granulocytes (neutrophils, eosinophils, basophils), monocytes, erythrocytes, platelets and possibly some B- and T- lymphocytes
+• Progenitor cell involved gives rise to granulocytes (neutrophils, eosinophils, basophils), monocytes, erythrocytes, platelets and possibly some B- and T- lymphocytes.

 Clinical Presentation

-• Physical exam: Splenomegaly, sternal tenderness from marrow expansion
+• Physical exam: Splenomegaly, sternal tenderness from marrow expansion.

 • Peripheral smear shows granulocytes, with a predominance of mature cells and late precursors (polyps, bands, metamyelocytes, myelocytes) but few primitive cells; also see eosinophils and basophils.